nkorsakov-tw/qa.md/test-plan.md

 - Check the 'Allow to Skip' checkbox, then verify its functionality in the POS.
 - Add articles.
 - Add additional item groups and verify their display in the POS.
+- Try to delet an existing menu.
+- Try to modify an existing menu.
+- Try to duplicate an existing menu.
+- Check the columns.

 ### Combi deal